On alternating-conjugate splitting methods: Some numerical observations

 and compute again $D_h$ as a function of $h$.
 Notice that $S_{h}^{(2)}$ is now symmetric-conjugate, whereas both $S_{h}^{(1)}$ and $S_{h}^{(3)}$ are time-symmetric.
 In spite of this, all of them behave as unitary maps in a certain interval of values of $h$, as shown in Figure \ref{figure.1} (right).
 Thus, by concatenating a symmetric method $\Psi_{h}$ with $\widetilde{\Psi}_{h}$ we get a new scheme of the same (or higher) order and better preservation properties, whereas alternating a symmetric-conjugate method does not degrade its good behavior.
 Notice that for this example $\widetilde{\Psi}_{h}$ is just the complex conjugate of $\Psi_{h}$, since $A$ and $B$ are real.

-In our second experiment we generate a random Hermitian matrix $H \in \mathbb{C}^N \times \mathbb{C}^N$ with \emph{simple} eigenvalues, split $H$ as a sum of two \emph{complex} matrices $A$, $B$, and compare again the results obtained by the previous schemes.
-Figure \ref{figure.2} (left) corresponds to methods \eqref{scheme3} and \eqref{schemes4}.
+In our second experiment we generate a random Hermitian matrix $H \in \mathbb{C}^N \times \mathbb{C}^N$ with \emph{simple} eigenvalues, split $H$ as a sum of two \emph{complex} matrices $A$, $B$, and compare again the results obtained by the previous schemes. {Here again we form a complex matrix $A_1$ with real and imaginary parts generated from the uniform distribution in $(0,1)$, then we take $A = A_1 + A_1^*$ and finally $B= H-A$.} Figure \ref{figure.2} (left) corresponds to methods \eqref{scheme3} and \eqref{schemes4}.
 Now $D_h > 0$ for any $h > 0$ for both the palindromic and the symmetric-conjugate 4th-order splitting methods \eqref{schemes4}, whereas $\Psi_{h}^{[3]}$ still behaves as a unitary method for $h < h^*$.
 If, on the other hand, the alternating-conjugate compositions \eqref{ac.1} are considered, then the resulting approximations have all their eigenvalues $|\omega_j| = 1$ for small enough $h$(Figure \ref{figure.2}, right).
 We thus may conclude that concatenating a given method with the same composition with complex conjugate coefficients leads to a new scheme with improved preservation properties, at least for unitary flows.
 One may wonder why scheme \eqref{scheme3} still behaves as a unitary map here: the reason is that it is itself a composition of this type, as \eqref{bc3} clearly shows.

-Finally, we take again a Hermitian matrix $H \in \mathbb{C}^N \times \mathbb{C}^N$, but now with \emph{multiple} eigenvalues, split $H$ as a sum of two Hermitian matrices and apply the previous methods.
+Finally, we take again a Hermitian matrix $H \in \mathbb{C}^N \times \mathbb{C}^N$, but now with \emph{repeated} eigenvalues. {This is done by first fixing a diagonal matrix $C$ with the eigenvalues, then by generating a random unitary matrix $P$ and finally computing $H = P C P^*$.
+Then we proceed as in the first example to express $H$ as the sum of two Hermitian matrices $A$ and $B$}.
 The results for \eqref{scheme3} and \eqref{schemes4} are depicted in Figure \ref{figure.3} (left), whereas those for the alternating-conjugate schemes \eqref{ac.1} are shown in Figure \ref{figure.3} (right).
 Notice that, among splitting methods with complex coefficients, alternating-conjugate methods provide the best qualitative description of the unitary flow $U(t) = \e^{i t H}$.